AngelRionCervi/VengarlJs/README.md

  # VengarlJs

-Vengarl is a small js library that allows you to easily make native custome elements and manipulate them.
+VengarlJs is a small js library that allows you to easily create web components with the native custom elements API and manipulate them.
 It's built on top of lit-html and is heavily inspired by careHtml and React.

 ```typescript